 VERTIKAL LIFE believes that each story is enhanced by photos of its subjects and characters, which help draw in the readers.
-Articles submitted with appropriate pictures (or for which pictures are available) receive highest priority.
-We will be happy to accept photos for articles as either digital files or hard-copy originals, and have prepared these guidelines to help you provide us images of the best quality.
+Articles submitted with appropriate pictures (or for which pictures are available) receive the highest priority.
+We will be happy to accept photos for articles as either digital files or hard-copy originals and have prepared these guidelines to help you provide us with images of the best quality.

-• Digital photos need to be uncompressed, high resolution PNG files, JPEG files (.jpg) or TIFF (.tiff) files.
+• Digital photos need to be uncompressed, high-resolution PNG files, JPEG files (.jpg) or TIFF (.tiff) files.

 • The minimum file size that will be accepted is 600 x 900 pixels (two inches by three inches, at a resolution of 300 dpi [dots per inch]).
 We prefer images of 2240 x 1680 pixels or higher.

 • Please note that images that look great on a web page won’t always work in print.
-For example, a 360 x 504 pixel image that appears to be 5 x 7 inches at the web resolution of 72 dpi will shrink to 1 x 1.5 inches at the print resolution of 300 dpi.
+For example, a 360 x 504-pixel image that appears to be 5 x 7 inches at the web resolution of 72 dpi will shrink to 1 x 1.5 inches at the print resolution of 300 dpi.

 • Specific club affiliation, except in the How I’m Doing It department.